Covid-19 vaccines Q&A

 Someone with a history of severe allergy (requiring medical intervention) to anything other than a vaccine or injectable medication can get the vaccine, but they should remain at the location for medical observation for 30 minutes after receipt of the vaccine.

-Pregnant women who develop a fever after vaccination should take acetaminophen.
+Pregnant women who develop a fever after vaccination should be able to take acetaminophen.
 (See more in the pregnancy-related questions lower on this page.)

 People who recently had COVID-19 and were treated with antibody-based therapies (e.g., monoclonal antibodies or convalescent plasma) should wait until 90 days after treatment to be vaccinated.